mapproxy/mapproxy/doc/seed.rst

 .. option:: --seed=<task1,task2,..>

   Only seed the named seeding tasks.
-You can select multiple tasks with a list of comma seperated names, or you can use the ``--seed`` option multiple times.
+You can select multiple tasks with a list of comma separated  names, or you can use the ``--seed`` option multiple times.
   You can use ``ALL`` to select all tasks.
   This disables all cleanup tasks unless you also use the ``--cleanup`` option.

 .. option:: --cleanup=<task1,task2,..>

   Only cleanup the named tasks.
-You can select multiple tasks with a list of comma seperated names, or you can use the ``--cleanup`` option multiple times.
+You can select multiple tasks with a list of comma separated  names, or you can use the ``--cleanup`` option multiple times.
   You can use ``ALL`` to select all tasks.
   This disables all seeding tasks unless you also use the ``--seed`` option.

 .. option:: --continue

   Continue an interrupted seed progress.
-MapProxy will start the seeding progress at the begining if the progress file (``--progress-file``) was not found.
+MapProxy will start the seeding progress at the beginning if the progress file (``--progress-file``) was not found.
 MapProxy can only continue if the previous seed was started with the ``--progress-file`` or ``--continue`` option.

 .. option:: --progress-file